-Remember the Afikomen was the middle loaf of the three - wrapped in a single envelope, or napkin.
+Remember the Afikomen was the middle loaf of the three - wrapped in a single cloth, or napkin.

 Think of the doctrine of the trinity.
-God is one God, yet He exists in three distinct persons, Father, Son, Holy Spirit.
+God is one God, yet He exists in 3 distinct persons, Father, Son, and Holy Spirit.
 The Afikomen is the middle sheet in the napkin and Jesus is the middle person of the Godhead.

-That middle sheet is taken out - the Incarnation - Christ came to earth.
-It's broken - the Crucifixion.

-Then it's wrapped in linen, or grave clothes, and hidden - the burial of Jesus.
-Later the bread is discovered by the father's children - the Resurrection.

-Then it's given to the people - the Gospel.
-To be eaten as dessert ...
-Jesus is sweeter than candy!
+That middle sheet is first taken out, Christ came to earth, the Incarnation...
+It's then broken, the Crucifixion...
+Then it's wrapped in linen, or grave clothes, and hidden, the burial of Jesus...
+Later the bread is discovered by the father's children, the Resurrection...
+And given to people, the Gospel...
+To be eaten as dessert, for Jesus is sweeter than candy!

 Jesus is "the bread of life."
 He's our strength - our sustenance.
-He alone satisfies our spiritual hunger...

-But He's also sweeter than candy!

-It just can't get any better than life with Jesus!
-He is sweet enough to be our portion forever.
+He quenches our spiritual hunger.
+And He is sweeter than candy!
+He satisfies our spiritual sweet tooth!
+He's delicious enough to be our portion forever!

-And look closely at the matzah you hold in your hand.
+Look closely at the matzah you hold in your hand.
 Here's a snapshot of Jesus.
-Have you ever wondered how Jesus looked?
+Have you ever wondered what Jesus looked liked?
 Here's His portrait...

-He's unleavened or sinless...
-The bumpiness reminds us how His face was beaten and bruised...

-The stripes teach us how His back was lashed...

-And the holes - or pierced marks - remind us of the wounds in His brow, hands, feet, and side.
+He's unleavened or sinless.
+The bumpiness highlights how His face was beaten and bruise.
+The stripes teach us how His back was lashed.
+And the holes - or pierced marks - are a reminder of the wounds in His brow, hands, feet, and side.
 Isaiah 53 tells us, "He was wounded for our transgressions..."

 Notice in verse 26 we're told Jesus took the bread and blessed it...
 Ever wondered what Jesus said?